wjabbour/guardian-web-client/README.md

 ### git
 git is a version control system.
 You will use this to save changes that you make to the website configurations.
 Go [here](https://git-scm.com/download/win) to download the appropriate version of git for your operating system (be sure to choose correctly between 32-bit and 64-bit).

+### GitHub
+The code is deployed on GitHub.
+You must download and install git to interact with GitHub.
+Go to github.com and create an account or sign in.
+The code is available [here](https://github.com/wjabbour/stivers).

+First, in your shell, navigate to where you want this code to be stored on your file system.
+You will be going here whenever you want to run commands to deploy the site so make sure its convenient.
+Personally, I create a folder named `source` and put it directly under my user folder.
+So the path to the codebase ends up being `C/Users/wjabbour/source/stivers`.

+So in that case, I first navigate to the `source` directory.

+Type `git clone https://github.com/wjabbour/stivers.git`.
+Now `cd` into the `stivers` directory so that you're ready to run subsequent commands.
+Done!

 ### AWS CLI v2
 The AWS CLI is used to manage credentials that will be used by Terraform to interact with AWS.
 [This page](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) has instructions for setting up AWS CLI v2.

 The AWS access key and secret key will need to be securely shared with you.

 With the cli installed, run the command `aws configure`.
 For "AWS Access Key ID" enter the AWS access key.
 For "AWS Secret Access Key" enter the secret key.
 For "Default region name" enter `us-east-1`.
 For "Default output format" enter `json`.
 Your local AWS profile has now been created.

 ### Ready To Go?
 Open up PowerShell and try checking the version number of the programs to ensure installation was performed successfully.
 If you get a message saying something like "could not recognize that command" then something is wrong.